Hello beautiful friends! Today I’m here with my Furniture Fixer Upper crew sharing a redo of a redo.

 They go on so easily!

-First I painted the drawers and the top with three coats of my old faithful, Bit of Sugar by Behr, made into DIY chalk paint (Recipe HERE.)
-That is what I had used on the rest.
+First I painted the drawers and the top with three coats of Bit of Sugar by Behr, made into DIY chalk paint (Recipe HERE.)
+Only because that is what I had used on the rest.

 The foam applicator makes it SO easy on these flat areas.
 Apply it in a side to side motion from one edge to the other.
 Try not to go back over the same area too much.
 I have a favorite brush that I usually use to apply sealers, but for nice flat surfaces, these sponges are a game changer!